China To Reward Localities With Good Practices In Hospital Reform - UrduPoint

 China To Reward Localities With Good Practices In Hospital Reform

-China will offer a reward of 5 million yuan (about 722,240 U.S. dollars) to each of the model localities for their performance in public hospital reform, starting from 2019, an official with the National Health Commission (NHC) said Friday

-Beijing, (UrduPoint / Pakistan Point News - APP - 14th Jun, 2019 ) :China will offer a reward of 5 million Yuan (about 722,240 U.S. Dollars) to each of the model localities for their performance in public hospital reform, starting from 2019, an official with the National Health Commission (NHC) said Friday.
+Beijing, (UrduPoint / Pakistan Point News - 15th Jun, 2019 ) :China will offer a reward of 5 million Yuan (about 722,240 U.S. Dollars) to each of the model localities for their performance in public hospital reform, starting from 2019, an official with the National Health Commission (NHC) said Friday.

 A total of 21 model localities, including Chaoyang District in Beijing, were praised by the State Council General Office in May and will be financially rewarded, said Zhu Hongbiao, an official with the NHC, at a press conference.